-- Points of Light has an interesting reversal.
+- The Nentir Vale has an interesting reversal.
 The god that Asmodeus rebelled against in this setting is known only as "He Who Was".
 This is because Asmodeus literally erased all record and memory of the deity's name from history, fearing that if it was spoken just once, the slain god would regain his powers.

-- Planescape had a slightly odd variation where on some evil planes, divination spells alerted the target and they would soon come to find you.
+- There's a slightly odd variation where on some evil planes, divination spells alert the target and they soon come to find you.
 Now, bear in mind you usually need to know some name or other means to identify the target of a divination spell.

 - The 1980 Dungeons & Dragons Deities and Demigods Cyclopedia stated that naming Hastur aloud could result in his sending some Byakhee to kill you.
 If they failed, he might appear himself to finish the job.
 Tricking a player into doing so has long been a favorite means of ending a game that has gone sour.